nickdhollman/Graduate-Database-Management/README.md

 # Graduate-Database-Management
-MSIS 5643 - Graduate Course taken in MS BAnDS program focused on relational database modeling, focused in SQL
+MSIS 5643 - Graduate Course taken in MS BAnDS program focused on relational database modeling.
+The course was split into three parts.
+The first part focused on hand writing ERD diagrams given business processes and request.
+The second part focused on table creation and table population using excel and SQL.
+The third part focused on database querying in SQL.
+Parts two and three are what are posted in this repository.